CleverCloud/doc.clever-cloud.com/deploy/addon/jenkins.md

 ## Configure your Jenkins instance

 Once you accessed your Jenkins interface, we can start configuring it.
 A custom Clever Cloud plugin is automatically installed on your instance during the provisioning.
 This plugin will allow you to configure the runners Jenkins will start to execute your jobs.
-Those runners will be docker applications provisionned directly on Clever Cloud, in your organization.
+Those runners will be Docker applications provisioned directly on Clever Cloud, in your organization.

 ### Configure your runners